Alpine Wheat Bread

 Bread Machine Method

-Combine dry mixture and liquid ingredients in mixing bowl on low speed.
+- Combine dry mixture and liquid ingredients in mixing bowl on low speed.
 Beat 2 to 3 minutes on medium speed.
 Add egg white(s); beat 1 minute.
 By hand, stir in walnuts, raisins and enough remaining flour to make a firm dough.
 Knead on floured surface 5 to 7 minutes or until smooth and elastic.
 Use additional flour if necessary.
+Continue with Rising, Shaping and Baking instructions below.

-Combine dry mixture and liquid ingredients in mixing bowl with paddle or beaters for 4 minutes on medium speed.
+- Combine dry mixture and liquid ingredients in mixing bowl with paddle or beaters for 4 minutes on medium speed.
 Add egg white(s); beat 1 minute.
 Gradually add walnuts, raisins and remaining flour and knead with dough hook(s) 5 to 7 minutes until smooth and elastic.
+Continue with Rising, Shaping and Baking instructions below.

 Food Processor Method

-Have all ingredients at room temperature.
+- Have all ingredients at room temperature.
 Put dry mixture in processing bowl with steel blade.
 While motor is running, add liquid ingredients, including egg white.
 Process until mixed.
 Continue processing, adding remaining flour until dough forms a ball.
 Add walnuts and raisins; pulse just until mixed.
+Continue with Rising, Shaping and Baking instructions below.

 Rising, Shaping, and Baking